• Skip to primary navigation

 • all-purpose flour to give the cake structure

 • baking soda to help the cake rise.
 Do not use baking powder here.
+Read about baking powder versus baking soda if you don't understand how they differ.

-• cocoa powder, preferably a high quality Dutch-processed cocoa powder like Cacao Barry extra brute cocoa powder, which is my favourite
+• cocoa powder, preferably a high-quality Dutch-processed cocoa powder like Cacao Barry extra brute cocoa powder, which is my favourite

-• sugar, specifically brown sugar, either light or dark, or even granulated sugar
+• sugar, specifically brown sugar, either light or dark, or even granulated sugar will work

 • neutral-tasting oil like canola oil, vegetable oil, or a very light-tasting olive oil.
 Don't use extra virgin olive oil which has too much flavour for this cake